Supriyakankati/AI_Chatbot/README.md

         rasa shell
     ```

-# Conversational flow:

-This is the conversational flow the chatbot and also I have attached the Demo screenshots as per the live example includes bot responses as well.

-Only User commands:

-starts:

-Hi!
-Thanks.
-click on Facecare.
-click on Oily skin.
-Can you please recommend skin care categories?
-How can I use them?
-Can you please suggest the best brand?
-	# About skin care problems:
-I have acne

-bot- calls api and recommends the acne vedio.

-user- dark pigmentation

-bot- calls api and recommends the dark spots vedio.

-user - pimples

-bot- calls api and recommends the pimples vedio.

-user - sunburns

-bot- calls api and recommends the sunburns vedio.

-Bye.

 # Demo:
 Below is the demo of the chatbot.
 It shows the conversation between user and chatbot.
 It also shows the flow of the data from user to the chatbot.